cjug/cjug-meeting-intro/sections/cjug.md

 Chicago Java Users Group is dedicated to the helping you.

-* Technology Community second to none.
+* Technology community second to none.
-* Learn and Contribute to Java / JVM Ecosystem
+* Learn and contribute to Java / JVM ecosystem
-* Mentorship and Career opportunities
+* Mentorship and career opportunities
-* Have Fun and Build cOOl THINGS
+* Have fun and build cool things

 ## Useful stats